MattCCC/nativescript-wikitude-sdk/README.md

 | ScreenCaptureFail    | fires when wikitude fails to capture the screen     | `ScreenCaptureFailedEventData`  |

 all can be imported from the index.d.ts.

+## Credits
+##### There used to be a fork of [@breningham/nativescript-wikitude](https://github.com/breningham/nativescript-wikitude) who originally started the plugin.
+It has been unfortunately inactive, so another fork was created.
+Plugin has been since then revamped several times, and this new version came up with all the possible updates for NativeScript 7 compatibility.

 ## License